w3c-webdriver

 Introduction

-JavaScript bindings that conform to the W3C WebDriver standard for controlling web browsers.
+JavaScript bindings that conform to the for controlling web browsers.

 Features